-Net Change in Fund Balance - Governmental Funds \$ 308,247 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balance - Governmental Funds \$ 1,395,837 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of capital outlay expense in excess of depreciation expense in the current period.
-315,215 Long-term debt proceeds provide current financial resources to the governmental funds, but issuing debt increases long-term liabilities in the statement of net assets.
-Repayment of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets.
-This is the amount of long-term debt principal repayments (\$660,871) in excess of capital lease inception (\$190,000) in the current period.
-470,871 Change in Net Position - Governmental Activities \$ 1,094,333
+This is the amount of capital outlay expense (\$1,093,477) in excess of depreciation expense (\$735,326) in the current period.
+358,151 The issuance of long-term debt provides current financial resources to governmental funds but issuing debt increases long-term liabilities in the Statement of Net Position: (16,916,827) Principal payments on long-term debt are expenditures in the governmental funds, but the repayments reduce long-term liabilities in the statement of net position.
+14,324,015 Change in Net Position - Governmental Activities \$ (838,824)